Ryan D'Arcy: HealthTech Connex Inc.

 In 2013, D’Arcy and Kirk Fisher co-founded HealthTech Connex Inc. Derived from the brain vital sign science, HealthTech Connex conceived the NeuroCatch Platform to convert electroencephalography recordings (EEG) of the N100 (Auditory sensation), P300 (Basic attention), and N400 (Cognitive processing) into a rapid, portable, non-invasive evaluation platform for point-of-care deployment.

 Health and Technology District

 D'Arcy also co-founded the Health and Technology District with Lark Group, a Canadian family-owned and operated development, construction and facility management company based in Surrey, British Columbia.
-The Health and Technology District is a rapidly growing and dynamic new health tech sector located in the heart of Surrey’s emerging innovation ecosystem.
-The District includes a series of high-tech buildings located and under expansion, directly adjacent to Surrey Memorial Hospital, one of Canada's busiest hospitals.

-The District is a unique cluster of large, multinational and start-up companies, international partners, clinical and research facilities, scientists, innovators, and entrepreneurs.
-It is also where an abundance of healthcare environments, patients and clinicians are co-located, working in partnership to accelerate the implementation of technologies and solutions towards health care impacts and improvements.

 The Lark Group developed the Health and Technology District in anticipation of the rapidly growing health and technology sector in British Columbia.
 The District currently consists of three buildings, City Centre 1, 2, and 3, with the largest City Centre 4 breaking ground in 2022 and is slated to be completed in 2025.

 In 2019, D'Arcy spearheaded the formation of BrainNET within the Health and Technology District, a clinical-academic-innovation network dedicated to bringing advances in neuro-technologies to individual improvements in brain health through a consortium of initiatives and technologies.